Baryon Production at LHC Experiments: Average pt of Hyperons vs. Energy: Introduction

 \section{Introduction}

 The aim of this paper is to analyze the transverse momentum spectra of hadrons from the modern collider experiments (ISR \cite{isr},STAR \cite{star},UA5 \cite{ua5}, UA1 \cite{ua1}, CDF \cite{cdf}, ALICE \cite{alice}, ATLAS \cite{atlas} and CMS \cite{cms}).
-A number of reasons warrant this study.
-First of all, the preliminary compilation of data on $\Lambda^0$ hyperon transverse momentum distributions \cite{star,ua5} demonstrates a difference in the dynamics of multi particle production in proton-proton vs. antiproton-proton collisions, which suggests that the baryon spectra are sensitive to the asymmetrical reactions where the fragmentation of diquark-antidiquark chain plays an important role.
-Secondly, the detailed study of characteristics of baryon spectra is necessary at the energies between Tevatron and LHC, because the cosmic ray proton spectrum has a "knee" in this range of energies \cite{knee}.
-The change in the slope of spectrum of protons, produced in the space, either have an astrophysical origin or can be explained by the substantial change in the dynamics of hadron production at this energy gap.
+Four reasons warrants this study.
+First of all, The similar analysis of spectra at the previous generation of colliders with lower energies has show the universal form of spectra that is independent of collision energy.
+Here we have to check wether or not the transverse energy spectra are of similar slope in the range of higher energies.
+Secondly, the preliminary compilation of data on $\Lambda^0$ hyperon transverse momentum distributions \cite{star,ua5} have demonstrated a difference in the dynamics of multi particle production in proton-proton vs. antiproton-proton collisions.
+We suggested that the baryon spectra are sensitive to the asymmetrical reactions.
+Will this asymmetry work for the spectra at the energies of modern colliders?
+Thirdly, a detailed study of characteristics of baryon spectra is necessary at the energies between Tevatron and LHC, because the cosmic ray proton spectrum has a "knee" in this range of energies \cite{knee}.
+The change in the slope of spectrum of protons, which are produced in the collisions of cosmic rays with the matter of atmosphere, either have an astrophysical origin or can be explained by the substantial change in the dynamics of hadron production at the energies of LHC.
+Finally, the prediction for the behavior of transverse momentum spectra is needed to plan the future colliders of very high energies.

-Finally, the course of average transverse momenta with the growth of hadron masses can demonstrate the availability of higher mass generations behind beauty hadrons, which supply the further increase of average transverse momenta.
-Interpretation of these distributions in the up-to-date phenomenological model can help resolve these issues.

-The Quark-Gluon String Model [QGSM] approach is applied here to the description of $p_t$ spectra for all available flavors of baryons \cite{qgsm,hyperon}.
-The Model has successfully described the large volume of data from previous generation of colliders up to the energies $\sqrt{s}$= 53 GeV in the area of low $p_t$'s \cite {veselov}.
-Recently, $\Lambda^0$ hyperon production have been studied in in updated version of QGSM \cite{lambda}.
+The Quark-Gluon String Model [QGSM] approach is applied here to the description of $p_t$ spectra for all available flavors of baryons \cite{qgsmtheory}.
+The Model has successfully described the large volume of data from previous generation of colliders up to the energies $\sqrt{s}$= 53 GeV in the area of low $p_t$ values \cite {veselov}.
+Recently, $\Lambda^0$ hyperon production have been studied in updated version of QGSM \cite{lambdaknee}.